Corn tea is a popular Korean beverage made from roasted corn kernels. A mild light drink, it can be prepared hot or cold.

 Making corn tea is as easy as boiling water.

-Put three tablespoons of whole corn kernels into four cups of water and bring to boil then down to a simmer for about 15 minutes.
+Put three tablespoons of whole corn kernels into four cups of water and bring to boil, then lower the heat down to a simmer for about 15 minutes.

 You can drink it while it’s hot or have it cold by cooling down the tea and serving it over ice.